-Company personnel may not give or receive gifts or services of any substantial value from customers, suppliers or others doing business with the Company.
+Company personnel may not give or receive gifts or services of any substantial value from customers, suppliers, or others doing business with the company.
 Where not prohibited by law, employees are authorized to receive unsolicited gifts valued at \$20.00 or less per occasion.
 However, in no instance shall an employee accept more than \$50.00 in gifts from the same source in a calendar year.

-If you receive or are offered a gift or service of any substantial value or extraordinary courtesy or favor, except as expressly permitted by the Company's written policy, you are required to decline or promptly return the same unless, upon submission of a written request, you receive written permission to accept the gift by the Company Ethics Officer or Legal Counsel.
+If you receive or are offered a gift or service of any substantial value or extraordinary courtesy or favor, except as expressly permitted by the company's written policy, you are required to decline or promptly return the same unless, upon submission of a written request, you receive written permission to accept the gift by the Legal department.